dev-fouad/pyScraper/README.md

 # SouqScraper
-Script for scarping items from souq.com using BeautifulSoup and Python3 you need to install Python3 and BeautifulSoup
+Script for scarping items using BeautifulSoup and Python3 you need to install Python3 and BeautifulSoup

 the code is very simple